 Immediately after the peel, your skin won’t be looking great.
 It’s going to be red, irritated, and even swollen.
 You might also feel tightness which can make the lines appear deeper and pores enlarged.

 Soon, usually 48 hours after the procedure, the peeling process starts.
-It’s important not to interrupt and hurry it up.
+It’s important not to interrupt it.
 Let your skin heal naturally and don’t pick on the flakes that aren’t ready to shed yet.
 Your skin will be dry and flaky – so not exactly at its best.

 After a couple of days, most of the peeling should be complete.
 But it may take anywhere from 5-7 days for fresh, new skin to develop.
 Once your skin is completely healed (within 7-14 days depending on the intensity of the peel) you will be able to see the final results.